ufechner7/Joysticks.jl/README.md

 ```
 The struct jsbuttons contains 12 observables, one for each possible button.
 Using the function `on` can be used to bind an action to a change of the
 button state.
-When pressed `val` is true, when release `val` is false.
+When pressed `val` is true, when released `val` is false.

 The function `async_read!` must be called once to start the
 event loop for processing button events.